Please only book via the PGMC website if you are self funding your place.

 Please be advised that your course fee is refundable for up to 14 days following your application.
 Thereafter course fees are non-refundable.

-The ALS course teaches the knowledge and skills required to:
+Learning outcomes- The GIC teaches the knowledge and skills required to: